 JV Squad members will receive a $500 scholarship for any semester they work during Welcome Week and Orientation and will be paid an hourly rate (campus student worker rate) for any events they work.

-/Flight Squad memberabove-listedpolicy or
+An Apprentice/Flight Squad member may be terminated for any of the following reasons:

+Not fulfilling one or more than one of the above-listed responsibilities.

+Violating a school policy or encouraging/enabling a student to violate a policy.

+Purposefully withholding information or providing false information to professional staff.

+Unexcused absences or unexcused tardiness to any mandatory event.

-Missing Monday Night Meeting and Events more than 3 times each semester. /Flight Squad member48-hour period or
+Missing Monday Night Meeting and Events more than 3 times each semester.

+If an Apprentice/Flight Squad member is terminated, or resigns their position, they will be expected to return all Point property and training materials within a 48-hour period or will be charged appropriately.
+In addition, the Apprentice scholarship will be prorated based upon length of service in the position, and they will not maintain the full amount of their scholarship.